Ritika8081/HeartAndBrainSignal/README.md

 Coming soon!

----
+## 📝 Author

 💫 Built with love, neurons, and a sprinkle of curiosity by [Ritika Mishra](https://github.com/Ritika8081) – decoding mindfulness, brainwave and heartwave.

-## 📝 License

-This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing

-Thank you for your interest in contributing — your support helps shape the future of Chords-Web and Qalma. 🙌
+Thank you for your interest in contributing — your support helps shape the CortEX. 🙌

-At Qalma, we celebrate collaboration, curiosity, and creativity.

-Whether you're a neuroscientist, developer, designer, or simply someone deeply fascinated by the mind and inner states — there's a place for you here.
-Let's build meaningful, mindful experiences together.

 <center>
 <a href="https://github.com/Ritika8081/Meditation_Medusa/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=ritika8081/Meditation_Medusa" />
 </a>
 </center>

+At CortEX, we celebrate collaboration, curiosity, and creativity.

+Whether you're a neuroscientist, developer, designer, or simply someone deeply fascinated by the mind and inner states — there's a place for you here.
+Let's build meaningful, mindful experiences together.

+---

+## 📝 License

+This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.